Key Takeaways:

 ICHRAs also can be a good idea for employers with high turnover and/or whose employees primarily qualify as low-income and therefore can still obtain substantial discounts on health insurance through the public marketplace as a result, even after accounting for the ICHRA reimbursement funds available to them.

-As the above example under the Advantages of ICHRA header make clear, having a relatively small business and a small number of employees is the primary common factor linking the situations in which ICHRA adoption is most optimal, which seems to remain the case for both ICHRAs and the QSEHRAs that were designed specifically to accommodate the needs of small employers.
+As the above example under the Advantages of ICHRA header makes clear, having a relatively small business and a small number of employees is the primary common factor linking the situations in which ICHRA adoption is most optimal, which seems to remain the case for both ICHRAs and the QSEHRAs that were designed specifically to accommodate the needs of small employers.

-Interestingly, however, employers with 50 or more employees were the fastest growing segment in terms of ICHRA adoption between 20223 and 2023 nonetheless, even though employers with more employees and greater resources are often going to find that the disadvantages associated with ICHRAs outweigh any advantages they may have hoped to gain via implementing an ICHRA program.
+Interestingly, however, employers with 50 or more employees were the fastest growing segment in terms of ICHRA adoption between 2022 and 2023 nonetheless, even though employers with more employees and greater resources are often going to find that the disadvantages associated with ICHRAs outweigh any advantages they may have hoped to gain via implementing an ICHRA program.

-For example, while it is true that ICHRAs set a hard limit on employer healthcare costs, that limit is only meaningful for employers that intend to provide less than market competitive employee health benefit spending.
+For example, while it is true that ICHRAs set a hard limit on employer healthcare costs, that limit is only meaningful for employers that intend to provide less than market-competitive employee health benefit spending.

 In reality, almost all employers covering 80% of an employee’s healthcare costs (which is the market average) are going to get a much better group rate for their employee pool than what individual employees would be able to obtain on their own through the ACA exchange, with the only exceptions being employers that have a very small number of low-income employees, as noted above.

-The alternative, of course, is offering healthcare benefits that are below market rate, which is a strategy that comes with tangential disadvantages of its own, including productivity-loss, higher turnover rates, and other talent acquisition and retention issues.
+The alternative, of course, is offering healthcare benefits that are below market rate, which is a strategy that comes with tangential disadvantages of its own, including productivity loss, higher turnover rates, and other talent acquisition and retention issues.

 There are also some other potential - though relatively minor - issues with ICHRA administration that aren’t necessarily baked into the system but can be problematic nonetheless.
 ICHRAs rely on employees to submit their medical expense bills in a timely and consistent manner, for example, which doesn’t always result in lightening the administrative workload as much as expected.